AAC Hall of Fame

 Club Cup Champions

 Jazz, an extremely driven dog, qualified for the Skyhoundz world finals in 2004-05.
-She absolutely loves to jump.
+She absolutely loved to jump.

 Rescued at age 3, Jem was a bit of a late bloomer.
 She followed up her cup win at age 8 with several senior awards to round out a long fun-filled Air Canine career.